christielau/portfolio/pages/now.md

 I'll be speaking at General Assembly's event <a href="https://www.eventbrite.co.uk/e/evolving-into-fintech-as-a-uxer-tickets-59760055936" target="_blank">Evolving into Fintech as a UXer</a> on 25th April! #savethedate

-It's spring now and I"m geminating pea seeds.
+It's spring now and I'm geminating pea seeds.
 Something exciting: I started a wormery on my balcony since early March and it is (or should I say they are) doing well.

 ## Current interest
 - Enterprise solutions